Oichkatzelesfrettschen/linux-486/README.md

 ### Kernel compression

 This build now uses **LZO** compression for the kernel image.
 LZO decompresses much faster than the previous LZMA setting at the cost of a slightly larger `bzImage`.
-Even with LZO the image still fits on the 1.44M boot floppy.
+Even with LZO the image still fits on the 1.44M boot floppy (or the 720K image generated with `build-floppy.sh 720`).
 If you need the smallest possible image, switch back to LZMA but expect slower boot times.